anoma/anoma/tech-specs/src/explore/design/dkg.md

    protocol in the next block.
 For any PVSS transcript that fails verification, a `Complain` message is also included in the header.
  - `Aggregate`: This simply needs to be verified and the resulting key added to the DKG instance along with the input PVSS transcripts.
+If validation of the aggregated key fails, a `Complain` should be issued.

-Most of the above transactions occur as a reaction to other messages and/or data in the proposed block header.
-The two exceptions are the `PartitionShares`, and `Aggregate` transactions.
-These must be made by the current block proposer if their current DKG state machine is in the  appropriate state and/or the appropriate conditions are met.
+While every validator must send and react to `Deal` messages, `Aggregate` must be made by the current block proposer if their current DKG state machine is in the  appropriate state and/or the appropriate conditions are met.
 Thus block proposers must check the state machines of their active DKG instances.

 ## ABCI++